Q&A with Valéria Piccoli, Mia’s Curator of Latin American Art –– Minneapolis Institute of Art

-As the Ken and Linda Cutler Chair of the Art of the Americas and curator of Latin American art, Piccoli will oversee not just a collection of objects but also the museum’s relationship with the growing Latino communities of Minnesota.
-Here, Piccoli talks about her journey to Mia and the potential road ahead.
+At Mia, Piccoli oversees not just a collection of objects but also the museum’s relationship with the many Latino communities in Minnesota.
+Here, Piccoli talks about her journey to Mia and the road ahead.

 How did your interest in art originate?